FSUNole99/loadify/README.md

 ***

 ### Dashboard
 After logging in, a new window containing your dashboard will open up.
-The software will ask you on the first startup if you want to fetch your playlists and display them in the left pane.
+The software will ask you on the first startup if you want to fetch your playlists and displays them in the left pane.

 <a href="url"><img src="http://i.epvpimg.com/h6Nxc.png" align="center" height="100%" width="700" ></a>